winnergetsyou/winnergetsyou/README.md

 I will be contributing projects in

-- C++
-- PYTHON
-- ROS
-- MICRO-CONTROLLERS - ARDUINO boards
 - WEB DEVELOPMENT - FULL STACK !
+- JAVASCRIPT, HTML, CSS
+- C++, PYTHON
+- ROS, MICRO-CONTROLLERS - ARDUINO boards

 Lets create some open source project !!! lets teach what we learn